 Candidate's Role in Campaigning

-Should use Academy member logo on all campaign promotional materials – website, correspondence, signage.
+May use an Academy logo on campaign promotional materials – website, correspondence, signage, but it must be the Academy member logo.
 (Note: Academy marks and logos may not be altered.)

 May link personal campaign website to Academy's election webpage.
 However, the Academy election webpage will not link to personal campaign websites.

-May send personal email and/or call a member to solicit votes but cannot blast emails to Academy Group (Affiliate, DPG, MIG) membership lists.
+May send personal email and/or call a member to solicit votes but cannot blast emails to Academy Group (including Affiliate, DPG, MIG) membership lists.

-Cannot campaign at Academy-sponsored events such as Public Policy Workshop, FNCE®, or affiliate/DPG/MIG events, but can campaign at events not related to Academy events.
+Cannot actively campaign (no flyers, posters, buttons, speeches, etc) at Academy-sponsored events such as affiliate/DPG/MIG events but can campaign at events not related to Academy events.

-If a candidate is currently holding a leadership position, they may promote the election in general and encourage members to vote – but they cannot solicit/promote support for one candidate over another.
-(Please see leader campaign role below.)
+If a candidate is currently holding any Academy/DPG/MIG/Affiliate elected position, they may promote the election in general and encourage members to vote, and campaign for themselves adhering to campaign guidelines.
+They cannot solicit/promote support for one candidate over another, (Please see leader campaign role below) nor can they advocate from their current position for themselves.

 Candidates may use their personal social media channels to campaign, but cannot use social media channels owned by the Academy (including Affiliates, DPGs, MIGs profiles) or those of his/her employer, employees, clients, volunteer groups or other organizations.